LouisGariepy/const-chunks/README.md

 ## MSRV
 This crate requires `rustc` version 1.65 or newer.

-This crate's MSRV is enforced through the manifests `rust-version` key.
+This crate's MSRV is enforced through the manifest's `rust-version` key.

 ## License